usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 8a %}
 {% asset design-standards/fig_8a_walking_parallel_to_wall.gif alt="" %}
 {% figcaption %}
-<strong>Walking Parallel to a Wall.</strong> Objects projecting from walls cannot project more than 4 inches (100 mm) if the lowest point of the object is higher than 27 inches (685 mm) and below 80 inches (2030 mm) above the floor, walk or circulation path.
-Objects projecting from walls that have the lowest point below 27 inches (685 mm) may project any amount.
+<p><strong>Walking Parallel to a Wall.</strong> Objects projecting from walls cannot project more than 4 inches (100 mm) if the lowest point of the object is higher than 27 inches (685 mm) and below 80 inches (2030 mm) above the floor, walk or circulation path.
+Objects projecting from walls that have the lowest point below 27 inches (685 mm) may project any amount.</p>

-The minimum head clearance of overhead objects is 80 inches (2030 mm).
+<p>The minimum head clearance of overhead objects is 80 inches (2030 mm).</p>
 {% endfigcaption %}
 {% endfigure %}